tonytw1/squirrel-detector/README.md

 Alot of data development work happens in notebook environments like Jupyter and Colab.

 The data community have discovered a really interesting way of working here.
 I'd encourage any software developer who haven't seen this before to have a look.

-With an existing object detection model imported into our Colab notebook we can load one of our test images and ask the model to predict the visible objects.
+With an existing object detection model imported into our Colab notebook we can load one of our test images and ask the model to detect (or predict) the visible objects.

 ![Colan prediction](colab.png)